Web3secNews/blog/README.md

 ## ✨ Feedback & Suggestions
 If you have any suggestions/feedback, you can contact me via [my email](mailto:chirag@web3sec.news).
 Alternatively, feel free to open an issue if you find bugs or want to request new features.

+#### Feel free to give it a ⭐ & share this with the Web3 community 🥳

 ---